chaoss/wg-dei/focus_areas/communication/communication_inclusivity-speaking.md

 # Communication Inclusivity: Speaking

+## Disclaimer / Caveats

+**This is a work in process document being used to gather feedback and may not yet represent the views of the CHAOSS project.**

+Please feel free to [contribute](https://github.com/chaoss/wg-diversity-inclusion/blob/master/CONTRIBUTING.md) and improve this document.

 ## Question

 **Question:** Are we speaking to our communities in an accessible range?  (i.e. Non-English Speakers, captioning, age group)